gwater/ImplicitFunctions.jl/README.tex.md

 behavior; especially at bifurcation points.
 Furthermore, it requires functions implemented in pure julia, with `length(x) == length(g(x, p)) <= 3`, in order to calculate Jacobians using Tensors.jl and ForwardDiff.jl.
-Currently, the algorithm is fixed-step-only (in $p$) which means only branches monotonical in
+Currently, the algorithm is fixed-step-only (in $p$) which means only branches monotonic w.r.t.
 $p$ can be mapped.

 ## Usage